Random G-expectations: Preliminaries

 taking values in the set of $d\times d$-matrices with entries in the extended real line.
 We also set $\hat{a}_0=0$.

-Let $\overline{\cP}_W$ be the set of all local martingale measures $P$ such that $t\mapsto\br{B}_t$ is absolutely continuous $P$-a.s.\ and $\hat{a}$ takes values in $\S^{>0}_d$ $dt\times P$-a.e., where $\S^{>0}_d\subset \R^{d\times d}$ denotes the set of strictly positive definite matrices.
-Note that $\hat{a}$ is then the quadratic variation density of $B$ under any $P\in\overline{\cP}_W$.
+Let $\bar{\cP}_W$ be the set of all local martingale measures $P$ such that $t\mapsto\langle B \rangle_t$ is absolutely continuous $P$-a.s. and $\hat{a}$ takes values in $\S^{>0}_d$ $dt\times P$-a.e., where $\S^{>0}_d\subset\R^{d\times d}$ denotes the set of strictly positive definite matrices.
+Note that $\hat{a}$ is then the quadratic variation density of $B$ under any $P\in\bar{\cP}_W$.

-As in \cite{DenisHuPeng.2010,SonerTouziZhang.2010dual,SonerTouziZhang.2010bsde} we shall use the so-called strong formulation of volatility uncertainty in this paper; i.e., we consider a subclass of $\overline{\cP}_W$ consisting of the laws of stochastic integrals with respect to a fixed Brownian motion.
-The latter is taken to be the canonical process $B$ under $P_0$: we define $\overline{\cP}_S\subset \overline{\cP}_W$ to be the set of laws
+As in \cite {DenisHuPeng2010,SonerTouziZhang2010dual,SonerTouziZhang2010bsde} we shall use the so-called strong formulation of volatility uncertainty in this paper, that is, we consider a subclass of $\bar{\cP}_W$ consisting of the laws of stochastic integrals with respect to a fixed Brownian motion.
+The latter is taken to be the canonical process $B$ under $P_0$: we define $\bar{\cP}_S\subset\bar{\cP}_W$ to be the set of laws

-Here $\alpha$ ranges over all $\F$-progressively measurable processes with values in $\S^{>0}_d$ satisfying $\int_0^T |\alpha_t|\,dt<\infty$ $P_0$-a.s.
-The stochastic integral is the It\^o integral under $P_0$, constructed as an $\F$-progressively measurable process with right-continuous and $P_0$-a.s.\ continuous paths, and in particular without passing to the augmentation of $\F$ (cf.\ Stroock and Varadhan~\cite[p.\,97]{StroockVaradhan.79}).
+Here $\alpha$ ranges over all $\F$-progressively measurable processes with values in $\S^{>0}_d$ satisfying $\int_0^T |\alpha_t| \,dt<\infty$ $P_0$-a.s.
+The stochastic integral is the It\^o integral under~$P_0$, constructed as an $\F$-progressively measurable process with right-continuous and $P_0$-a.s. continuous paths, and, in particular, without passing to the augmentation of $\F;$ cf. Stroock and Varadhan~\cite{StroockVaradhan79}, page 97.

-\subsection{Shifted Paths and Regular Conditional Distributions}
+\subsection{Shifted paths and regular conditional distributions}